General Sales & Marketing

 What General Sales & Marketing Majors Need to Know

-In an O*NET survey, sales and marketing majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to sales and marketing and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Sales & Marketing Majors

 This major prepares you for careers in which these knowledge areas are important:

 - Customer and Personal Service - Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.

 - Sales and Marketing - Knowledge of principles and methods for showing, promoting, and selling products or services.
 This includes marketing strategy and tactics, product demonstration, sales techniques, and sales control systems.